Neurodiversity in the workplace: a guide

 • Yes.
 We provide neurodiversity training, consultancy, audits, workplace assessments and wider workplace support.

-This guide is growing with purpose:
+This guide is growing with purpose

 We’re currently developing this neurodiversity workplace guide into a practical, supportive and easy-to-use resource for organisations that want to understand neurodiversity more clearly and build more neuroinclusive workplaces.